daisyyedda/ChamberCrawler3000/README.md

 • dragon hoard (value 6)

+Gold, regardless of type, is denoted by ’G’ on the map.

-• Compass (appears once per floor)
+• Compass (appears once per floor, denoted by 'C')

-• Barrier Suit (appears once per game)
+• Barrier Suit (appears once per game, denoted by 'B')

 # Command Interpreter